aaau/agh-live-router/README.md

 Packages
 --------

 Distribution supports simple loading of Click packages.
 Packages modules, compiled as kernel modules (.ko) should be placed in "packages" directory.
-Similarly as "config" directory, this should be created manually too.
 After placing .ko file in "packages" you should do the following things:

 a) In config.boot file you should add path to module in "kernel-click modules":

     kernel-click-modules: "/usr/local/lib/proclikefs.ko:/usr/local/lib/click.ko:/live/image/packages/package_name.ko"

-b) Moreover, require(packet_name); declaration should appear in Click's configuration.
+b) Moreover, require(package_name); declaration should appear in Click's configuration.
 If you are using click_generator script to generate Click configuration, you should place appropriate instructions in function which generates headers:

     function generate_click_config_header()
     {